GooFit/GooFit/docs/documentation.md

 The array thus created has the simple structure
 `x1 y1 z1 x2 y2 z2 ... xN yN zN`, that is, the events are laid out
 contiguously in memory, each event consisting simply of the observables, in the same order every time.
-Notice that if the `DataSet` contains `Variable`s that have not been registered as observables, they are ignored.
-If `setData` is called with an `BinnedDataSet` object, the procedure is similar except that each ‘event’ consists of the coordinates of the bin center, the number of events in the bin, and either the bin error or the bin size.
+Notice that if the GooFit::DataSet contains GooFit::Variables that have not been registered as observables, they are ignored.
+If `setData` is called with an GooFit::BinnedDataSet object, the procedure is similar except that each ‘event' consists of the coordinates of the bin center, the number of events in the bin, and either the bin error or the bin size.
 We will see later how the engine uses the `dev_event_array` either as a list of events or a list of bins.